-The Federal Trade Commission (FTC) has fined Facebook an unprecedented $5 billion dollars for violating consumer privacy.
+The Federal Trade Commission (FTC) has fined Facebook an unprecedented $5 billion dollars for a consumer privacy violation.
 After a year-long investigation, the fine is part of a settlement agreement that includes expanded privacy protections for users, the adoption of a corporate check and balance system, a data security program that ensures the protection of consumer’s private information and procedures that will limit the power of CEO Mark Zuckerberg.

 The FTC has demanded that Facebook’s board create a privacy oversight committee.
 The members of this committee will be independent and required to certify to the FTC that Facebook is complying with all regulations on an ongoing basis.